Skip to main content

 go version

-The output should be the version installed:
+The output will show the version installed.

 Install the celestia-node binary by running the following commands: